KpJu/San-Francisco-Business-Industry-Analysis/README.md

 ### Background
 From the base for gold rush to the hub of high-tech, San Francisco has become an important center of finance and technology.
 It will interesting to see the change/transition of the popular industries in this fast-paced city.
 Where are the pockets of high concentration of active business?
 What are the different industry types that have emerged or declined in San Francisco over the years?

 In this project, I used R to generate some data analysis and visualization to take a closer look at the business/industry trend.
 Codes are saved as RMD (R Markdown) files.
-Results including visualizations are saved in the Output folder.
+Brief discussions about results are saved in the Code folder (Description.md), and visualizations are saved in the Output folder.

 ### Data
 Open source dataset: [DataSF](https://data.sfgov.org/Economy-and-Community/Registered-Business-Locations-San-Francisco/g8m3-pdis)